Film & Drone Use

 Please contact our Event Services Team at email@example.com for an application.

-A Drone Permit is required for any drone operation requesting use of City properties, including parks, facilities, roadways, sidewalks, and other locations as identified.
+A Drone Permit is required for any drone flight or operation on City of Kelowna property including parks, facilities, roadways and sidewalks and other locations as identified.

 Only commercial operators can be approved for drone usage.
 Recreational drone operation is not permitted on city property.